Peder Johnsen

 Peder Johnsen (baptised 30 November 1783 - 10 June 1836) was a Norwegian sailor who served as a representative at the Norwegian Constituent Assembly in 1814.

-Peder Johnsen was born at Tvedestrand in Aust-Agder, Norway.
+Peder Johnsen was born at Tvedestrand in Nedenes, Norway.
 He was the youngest of ten siblings.
 Johnsen served as a commissioner officer in the Royal Norwegian Navy.
-He was an accountant at Kristiansand shipyard in Vest-Agder, before he was assigned as a midshipman.
+He was an accountant at the Kristiansand shipyard in Lister og Mandal, before he was assigned as a midshipman.
 In later years, he was the captain of the bark De Tvende Brødre.